 Now, Therefore, Be It Resolved by the Camrosa Water District Board of Directors that the Operating and Capital Budget for Fiscal Year 2025-2026, attached hereto, is hereby approved and adopted.

-Adopted, Signed, and Approved this 24th day of June 2025.
+Adopted, Signed, and Approved this 24th day of June, 2025.

-\ (ATTEST)

-Norman Huff, Secretary Board of Directors Camrosa Water District
+(ATTEST) Eugene F. West, President Norman Huff, Secretary (ATTEST) Board of Directors Board of Directors Camrosa Water District Camrosa Water District

 Budget Summary